 REACH is a global research programme to improve water security for 10 million poor people in Africa and Asia by 2024.
-It is funded by UK Aid Direct from the UK Foreign, Commonwealth & Development Office (FCDO) for the benefit of developing countries (Programme Code 201880).
+It is funded by UK with from the UK Foreign, Commonwealth and Development Office (FCDO) for the benefit of developing countries (Programme Code 201880).
 However, the views expressed and information contained in it are not necessarily those of or endorsed by FCDO, which can accept no responsibility for such views or information or for any reliance placed on them.

-Cover photo by Ayene, UNICEF Ethiopia.
-Back cover photo by Flore de Preneuf, World Bank.
+Cover photo by UNICEF Phopia.
+Back cover photo by Flore de Preneuf, World Bank